Why Your Review Tool Needs a Built-in CRM

 Why Most Review Tools Don't Have This

 Building a CRM is expensive.
 It requires massive infrastructure, data management, security compliance.
 Most review tools solve the narrow problem: collect reviews, show a dashboard, embed a widget.
-They assume you already use Salesforce or HubSpot for customer data—but most small businesses don't.
+They assume you already use Salesforce or HubSpot for customer management—but most small businesses don't.
 Even if you do, integrating your review platform with your CRM is clunky, fragile, and adds friction to every workflow.

 Adding a built-in CRM also adds complexity to the UX.
 More data, more fields, more buttons.
 Most review tools choose the path of least resistance: keep it simple, sell integrations as add-ons.